car251290/Dashboard-React/README.md

 You can start learning Hooks on the next page.
 On this page, we’ll explain why we’re adding Hooks to React and how they can help you write great applications.

 Do Hooks cover all use cases for classes?
 Our goal is for Hooks to cover all use cases for classes as soon as possible.
-There are no Hook equivalents to the uncommon getSnapshotBeforeUpdate, getDerivedStateFromError and componentDidCatch lifecycles yet, but we plan to add them soon.
+There are no Hook equivalents to the uncommon getSnapshotBeforeUpdate, getDerivedStateFromError, and componentDidCatch lifecycles yet, but we plan to add them soon.

 ## UseState